mc-lan/SmooSeg/README.md

 # SmooSeg
-This is the official implementation of the paper "SmooSeg: Smoothness Prior for Unsupervised Semantic Segmentation".
+This is the official implementation of the paper "SmooSeg: Smoothness Prior for Unsupervised Semantic Segmentation", NeurIPS 2023.